benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - Was speaking at Chain React in Portland, Oregon last year
+  * With Gant (who talked about Testing before lunch)
 - Spoke about React Native + ES.next
+  * Got plenty of questions about it
-- But an attendee came up to me asking me to help diagnose a slow app
+- But one attendee came up to me asking me to help diagnose a slow app
 - Then 2 days later, Trey Huffine talked about React performance at SF React meetup
 - Those plus experience reviewing code at Eventbrite were the genesis for this talk

+- BTW, slides are available online

 /////
 <!-- .slide: data-background="url(../../img/react/react-logo.png) no-repeat center" data-background-size="cover" -->